 Dense Fog Advisory from SUN 6:00 PM CST until MON 12:00 PM CST

-Dense Fog Advisory from SUN 6:00 PM CST until MON 12:00 PM CSTNew

 * WHAT…Visibility one quarter mile or less in dense fog.